 - 1. Turn the memory media so that the contacts (metal areas) are face down. - 2.
-Insert the memory media into the Memory media slot on the right side of the computer.

-3. Push the memory media gently to ensure a firm connection is made.
-The memory media will be partially out of the slot.
+Insert the memory media into the Memory media slot on the front of the computer. - 3.
+Press the memory media gently to ensure a firm connection is made.